SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 helpcontent:
 - label: firmware-repo
   title: Firmware repository
   content: "In the firmware repository, you can collect reference firmware for devices.
-At the top left, you can filter the firmware objects by name, description or device type.
+At the top left, you can filter the firmware objects by name, description, or device type.

 	For details on managing firmware, firmware versions and patches, and on how to install or update them on devices, see *Device Management > Managing device data > Managing device firmware* in the *User guide*."
 - label: software-repo
   title: Software repository
   content: "In the software repository, you can collect reference software for devices.
 Multiple software packages can be installed on a device.
-At the top left, you can filter the the repository entries by name, description or device type.
+At the top left, you can filter the the repository entries by name, description, or device type.

 	For details on managing software and software versions and on how to install or update them on devices, see *Device Management > Managing device data > Managing device software* in the *User guide*."